Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 ```

 ## Initialization
 To create Isolate and register Blocs you need to call `initialize` and provide initialization (isolated) function.
-This function will be launched in Isolate and it MUST be a GLOBAL or STATIC.
+This function will be executed in Isolate and it MUST be a GLOBAL or STATIC.

 ```dart
 void main() async {